HTTP Request

 Finally, to use the retrieved data

-object value, I choose to assign it to a variable with the option to assign that object value to any variable.
-Then, I can retrieve the value of codeID
+object value, you choose to assign it to a variable with the option to assign that object value to any variable.
+Then you can retrieve the value of codeID

 or phoneNumber